NCAR/HPC-Docs/docs/compute-systems/casper/remote-desktops.md

 ## Using VNC

-Most programs on Casper and Cheyenne are designed to run in the terminal, but a few either require the use of a graphical interface or work best in one.
+Most programs on Casper and Derecho are designed to run in the terminal, but a few either require the use of a graphical interface or work best in one.
 While using the default method – X-forwarding – is sufficient for simple programs like text editors, it can be